 To The Wive Who’s Husband Is Not Saved

-It can be difficult to respect our husband when we are saved and they are not.
+It can be difficult to respect our husbands when we are saved and they are not.
 I know that feeling all too well of feeling trapped in an unequally yoked marriage.

 When Bud and I married, I was sure it wouldn’t matter that he was a non-christian.
 Little did I know the pain of differing in this most core part of who we are.
 It became the fighting point in every disagreement.
 “You’re just over the top about all this Jesus stuff.” and so on.